ammein/custom-code-editor/README.md

 ![Save Options](https://media.giphy.com/media/dsvKmzLZID4CyrRNWu/giphy.gif)

-In MongoDB, you will see this data directly on `type : apostrophe-users` :
+In MongoDB, you will see this data directly on `type : apostrophe-user` :
 ```json
 "customCodeEditor" : {
     "highlightActiveLine" : false